robertcarr/dvim/readme.md

 Dockerized VIM.

-Keep all your VIM plugins and .vimr configurations within a docker container.
+Keep all your VIM plugins and .vimrc configurations within a docker container.
 ```
 dvim /path/to/myfile